 Reduce waste

-The easiest way to reduce waste is to reduce the amount of goods and packaging that come into your home.
 By shopping carefully, you can dramatically reduce the amount of packaging, materials and resources that will be wasted.
-The next step is to carefully separate the waste products that remain into their appropriate waste streams and discard accordingly.
 Here are a few ideas and resources to get you started:

 There are many ways to live more sustainably and it's even better if you join forces with neighbours, friends and other community members to take action together.
 Whether it's growing some food, joining a community garden, joining a beach clean group, you can make a difference.
 Every little bit counts!